There’s a home from home waiting when you need that essential fix of winter sun.

 The Caribbean has always done private houses – Richard Branson on Necker Island, Princess Margaret on Mustique – but villas have suddenly gone mainstream.
 Many are attached to resorts, ideal if you crave privacy, but still want a spa, watersports and restaurants.
 Winter is the best time to go, with blue-sky days in the high 20Cs.

-A-list luxe More than £65m was spent turning Jalousie Plantation, on St Lucia, into the Sugar Beach resort, and blimey, it shows: treetop spa, day beds everywhere, top-notch watersports centre and restaurants.
+More than 65m was spent turning Jalousie Plantation, on St Lucia, into the Sugar Beach resort, and blimey, it shows: treetop spa, day beds everywhere, top-notch watersports centre and restaurants.
 Little wonder Matt Damon renewed his vows here in 2013.
 The elegant two- to four-bedroom plantation house-style residences have hardwood floors, white-on-white interiors and pool views of the Pitons and the beach.

 Phuket’s dollar-a-night beach shacks were celebrated in 1960s hippie circles, but a rising number of high-spec villas are making Thailand popular with 21st-century sunseekers, too – especially in winter, when average temperatures on the southern coasts nudge a rainless 30C.